 Ankarafantsika National Park

-Known for its birdlife and distinctive lemur species, Ankarafantsika offers a quieter and more specialized experience.
+Known for its birdlife and unique species, the park offers a different perspective from Madagascar's rainforests.

 Why Visit Ankarafantsika National Park